Jord2285/Mission_Driven_Projects/README.md

 # Mission_Driven_Projects
-These are projects being worked on or completed for a non-profit I work with
+These are projects being worked on or completed for a non-profit I volunteer with to drive mission goals and streamline processes.